GispoCoding/FVH-3T/README.md

 ## Getting started

-You must have QGIS installed (version 3.34 or newer).
+You must have installed QGIS, version 3.34 or newer (earlier versions might work but are not officially supported.
 To install the plugin you can download the latest release through [this](https://github.com/GispoCoding/FVH-3T/releases/latest) link.
 Click to download the **fvh3t._\<version number\>_.zip** file.